-The strength of the local housing market is evidenced by projects either currently under Planning Department review, recently approved, under construction or completed.
+The strength of the local housing market is evidenced by projects that are either currently under Planning Department review, recently approved, under construction, or completed.
 Since 2013, the Town has approved the construction of over 2,000 housing units of various building types and densities.
-Several major multi-family housing projects approved recently that are under construction or completed include Matinecock Court, a one hundred and forty-six (146) unit development of 100% affordable limited equity cooperative units, Seasons at East Northport, a one hundred and ninety (190) unit age-restricted multifamily development, Manors at Commack, an eighty-eight (88) unit age-restricted community, Highland Green, a one hundred and nineteen (119) unit 100% affordable limited equity cooperative, the Seasons at Elwood, a two-hundred and sixty-three (263) unit retirement community; the Club at Melville with two hundred and sixty-one (261) age-restricted affordable units; Avalon Huntington Station/Country Pointe, a three hundred seventy nine (379) rental project with seventy-six (76) for-sale condos; Harborfields Estates, a forty-seven (47) lot subdivision and an assisted-living facility with 90 units.
-With respect to single-family residential subdivisions, the Town Planning Department is currently processing over 50 subdivision applications that will ultimately result in the development of approximately 254 new tax lots.
-One of the larger subdivisions under construction is Tuscany Estates, a thirty (30) lot subdivision located in Dix Hills.
+Several major multi-family housing projects approved recently that are under construction or completed include Matinecock Court, a one hundred and forty-six (146) unit development of 100% affordable limited equity cooperative units, Seasons at East Northport, a one hundred and ninety (190) unit age-restricted multifamily development, Manors at Commack, an eighty-eight (88) unit age-restricted community, Highland Green, a one hundred and nineteen (119) unit 100% affordable limited equity cooperative, the Seasons at Elwood, a two-hundred and sixty-three (263) unit retirement community; the Club at Melville with two hundred and sixty-one (261) age-restricted affordable units; Avalon Huntington Station/Country Pointe, a three hundred seventy nine (379) rental project with seventy-six (76) for-sale condos; Harborfields Estates, a forty-seven (47) lot subdivision with homes priced from \$799,000; Northridge, a 16-unit mixed use project near the completed Northridge project, the Landmark at 1090 New York Ave, a two-building, 16-unit mixed use and 9-unit historic residence project near the LIRR, and Sunrise Senior Living, an assisted-living facility with 90 units.
+With respect to single-family residential subdivisions, the Town Planning Department is currently processing over 70 subdivision applications that will ultimately result in the development of over 244 new tax lots.

-Commercial and industrial development expansion and improvement remains steady.
+Commercial and industrial development expansion and improvement remain steady.
 Over the past ten (10) years, over two (2) million square feet of Class A office space has been constructed or renovated in the Town's corporate center, the Melville Employment Center (MEC).
-The MEC is home to major corporations including Canon USA, Amazon, Air Techniques, Henry Schein, Honeywell Corporation, Leviton Corporation and the Capital One Bank Corporate Center.
-A second phase of the Canon project is projected in the near future, providing an additional 200,000 square feet of research and development space and 260 more employees, bringing the total employees to 2,060.
-Hartz Mountain redeveloped the former Newsday site in Melville with 846,483 square feet of warehouse space on the 48-acre site.
+The MEC is home to major corporations, including Canon USA, Amazon, Air Techniques, Henry Schein, Honeywell Corporation, Leviton Corporation, and the Capital One Bank Corporate Center.
+A second phase of the Canon project is projected in the near future, providing an additional 200,000 square feet of research and development space and 260 more employees, bringing the total number of employees to 2,060.
+Hartz Mountain redeveloped the former Newsday site in Melville that now provides 846,483 square feet of industrial buildings to be used as warehousing and distribution centers for multiple commercial businesses on the 48-acre site.
 Estee Lauder is also proposing to open a multi-million-dollar engineering center in the MEC, next door to their current factory and research lab.
 The Huntington Quadrangle site has recently leased over 100,000 sq. ft. to a new tenant (Geico).
-A major hotel chain, Marriott, recently received approval to redevelop a vacant site just south of the LIE into a brand-new, 143-room hotel with an outdoor pool, after receiving a zone change approval in 2021.
+A major hotel chain, Marriott, recently received approval to redevelop a vacant site just south of the LIE into a brand-new, 143-room hotel with an outdoor pool after receiving a zone change approval in 2021.
+The Town has also recently approved another large hotel development, known as The Ferncliff Hotel, a 299-unit luxury suite hotel on a 10.3-acre parcel that received a zone change approval in 2022.